 - 1. Eligible Counties Any county with commercial grape acreage that has previously been in the EGVM program. - 2.
-General Trapping Instructions Conduct trapping as per the Insect Trapping Guide (ITG), available at www.cdfa.ca.gov/go/ITG), and as outlined below.
+General Trapping Instructions Conduct trapping as per the Insect Trapping Guide (ITG), available at www.cdfa.ca.gov/go/ITG, and as outlined below.
 Should a conflict arise between the ITG and an item in these Guidelines, the Guidelines take precedence. - 3.
 Trap The trap consists of three parts: the red delta trap body (red is not attractive to honey bees), lure (rubber septum) and the trap hanger or zip tie. - 4.
 Attractant The attractant for EGVM is a male sex pheromone.
 This lure acts primarily as a male attractant.
 The lure does not contain any insecticide. - 5.
 Trap Assembly and Numbering - a.
 The county will receive unassembled traps which they will need to assemble.
 The lure will be placed inside the trap by the trapper. - b.
 Write the trap number and date of deployment on the trap body prior to placing the trap. - c.
 Trap numbers for EGVM will include the five-digit alpha-numeric grid number, subgrid designation, the identifying letters "EG.", and trap number within the subgrid (if applicable).
 For example: EV241-8-EG1. - d.
 To prevent contamination of other surfaces, avoid direct contact with the pheromone lure or the inside surface of the pouch. - e.
 Open the lure pouch; squeeze the lure directly into the trap, securing it onto the stickum on the bottom of the trap or use forceps to place it.
 Discard the empty packet in a manner approved by the trapping office. - f.
 Do not dispose of lures or lure packages in the field.
-All trapping materials are to be disposed of at the inspector's field station. - 6.
-Trapping Season - a.
-Deployment should be completed by March 15, 2022, or as soon as weather permits after that date. - Remove traps during the first servicing after August 31, 2022 or after July 31st, 2022 if resources are limited. - 7.
+All trapping materials are to be disposed of at the inspector's field station.

+6. Trapping Season

+- a.
+Deployment should be completed by March 15, 2025, or as soon as weather permits after that date. - b.
+The traps will be removed in the next agreement period. - 7.
 Hosts to be Trapped Grapes.